noise-course/course-project-chrislowzhengxi/proposal/template.md

 ## Deliverables

-* Detail what you intend to turn in for the final project.
-(Refer to the documentation about the project to outline your deliverables.)

 1. **Jupyter Notebook:**
    A complete, runnable notebook demonstrating every step from data loading to model evaluation.
 The notebook will include visualizations of feature importance, confusion matrices, and comparative performance charts across models.